 Poor access to water, sanitation, and hygiene—collectively known as WASH—is responsible for more than half of diarrhea cases .
 Exposure to enteric pathogens in the environment due to poor WASH can lead to long-term gut damage, compromising a child’s physical and cognitive growth.
 Good health is simply not possible without WASH.

-WASH in institutional settings, such as health centers and schools, is critically important and is generally agreed to be one of the key integrated interventions for tackling stunting.
+WASH in institutional settings, such as health centers and schools, is critically important and is generally agreed to be one of the key integrated interventions for preventing infectious disease, stunting, and drug resistance.
+Health facilities, like diarrhea wards, are an especially crucial setting for improving WASH because of the risk of spreading infections.
 However, an expansive study of 54 countries and 66,101 facilities revealed that 38 percent of health care facilities do not have a clean water source, 19 percent do not have improved sanitation, and 35 percent do not have water and soap for handwashing.
+Visit the WHO/UNICEF WASH in Health Care Facilities website to find resources and learn how your organization or country can make a commitment and develop an advocacy strategy.

 – Dr. Tedros Adhanom Ghebreyesus, Director-General, World Health Organization (WHO)